GT Cup

 DRIVERS

-The minimum licence requirement is an Interclub (National B) licence, making the championship accessible while maintaining high standards.
+The minimum licence requirement is an Interclub licence, making the championship accessible while maintaining high standards.
 Former GT Cup competitors have progressed to British GT, GT World Challenge (formerly Blancpain), and the FIA World Endurance Championship, demonstrating the value and pedigree of the GT Cup platform.

 CARS & GROUP STRUCTURE